kahlow/YTC-Dev-PreCourse/WAMP/installation.md

 #Installation

 ##Install Instructions
-1. Go to the WAMP website and download the WAMP installer
+1. Go to the WAMP website and download the WAMP installer.
-  a.
-You can also find it at [sourceforge](http://sourceforge.net/projects/wampserver/)
+ * You can also find it at [sourceforge](http://sourceforge.net/projects/wampserver/)
 2. Install the exe locally.
 The installation wizard should be pretty easy to figure out.

 ##Using wampserver